Airbus says AirAsiaX places US$5 billion order

 AirAsia did not announce planned delivery dates for the fresh batch of 12 A330neos or the A321XLRs, but AirAsia CEO Tony Fernandes said in a statement that the types were "perfect partners" for AirAsia X's long-haul low-cost operations.

+Airbus launched the A321XLR only this year, at the Paris Air Show, and expects to roll it out starting in 2023.

+The single-aisle's aircraft range is 15 per cent above that of its predecessor model, the A321LR, making it a cost-effective alternative to long-haul widebody planes.

-Industry sources have said AirAsia was in talks to become a launch customer for the A321XLR at the Paris Airshow in June but an agreement did not materialise in time for the showcase event.
+Industry sources have said AirAsia was in talks to become a launch customer for the A321XLR but an agreement did not materialise in time for the showcase event.

 AirAsia X last week reported its biggest quarterly loss since 2015 and said it expected continued pressure on the Malaysian currency and for the operational environment to remain challenging against the global economic backdrop.